 The Nonresident State Tax Rate Schedules also list the state whose residents qualify for the following separate statutory exemption under the retail classification:

 A.R.S. § 42-5061(A)(28)(a) provides an exemption from state TPT and county excise tax for sales of motor vehicles to nonresidents from states that do not provide a credit for taxes paid in Arizona.
 This Arizona TPT exemption prevents the nonresident purchaser from having to pay tax in both states.
 This exemption and the documentation requirements for qualification are explained in TPP 08-1.

-The Nonresident State Tax Rate Schedules, which also includes a listing of Arizona county tax rates, are provided for use with both Worksheet A/B and Worksheet C to determine the correct amounts of state TPT and county tax applicable to a motor vehicle sale that qualifies for full or partial tax exemption under Arizona statute.
+The Nonresident State Tax Rate Schedules, which also includes a listing of Arizona county tax rates, are provided to determine the correct amounts of state TPT and county tax applicable to a motor vehicle sale that qualifies for full or partial tax exemption under Arizona statute.

 Please note: ADOR advises double-checking the numbers and the calculations on this worksheet, for the department cannot be held responsible for erroneous calculations.

 On Worksheet A/B, the tax rates of the nonresident’s state and Arizona county must be transferred to the blank or fillable worksheet, but all of the mathematical calculations must be completed by the seller.